Revenue Generating B2B Sales Funnel Models for 2022

 You’ll also want to focus on showing how your product has solved problems for similar customers through well-written case studies.

 It’s also beneficial to show how your product can solve more than one problem.
-If you can demonstrate that your offer can address several of the customer’s pain points, that can be a major tipping point in willingness to close.
+If you can demonstrate that your offer can address several of the customer’s pain points, that can be a major tipping point in willingness to close the sale.

 Remarketing is another effective way to convert BOFU prospects.